 You've now taught 3 students how to manage crayons.
 And as you address issues during the next few months, you will be given opportunities to teach the other 25 students.

-This is not good use of your time!
-It is not good use of your students’ time!
-Although it feels frustratingly slow when you’re itching to get that first math unit underway, it actually saves time in the long run to introduce classroom materials formally.
-Teach it right from the beginning, or you’ll be teaching it all year long!
+This is not a good use of your time!
+It is not a good use of your students' time!
+Although it feels frustratingly slow when you're itching to get that first math unit underway, it actually saves time, in the long run, to introduce classroom materials formally.
+Teach it right from the beginning, or you'll be teaching it all year long!